-In these equations, s represents the standard deviation of $\hat{y}{ct}$ across all cases, and $w{ctr}$ a confidence self-assessment-on a scale from zero to 100-that coder r provides for her rating of observation ct.
-Note first that we retain a constant prior variance across cases and that prior variance is on par with the variation in the prior means, which are normalized to have variance one.
+In these equations, s represents the standard deviation of \hat{y}{ct} across all cases, and w{ctr} a confidence self-assessment-on a scale from zero to 100-that coder r provides for her rating of observation ct.23 Note first that we retain a constant prior variance across cases and that prior variance is on par with the variation in the prior means, which are normalized to have variance one.
 Thus, the prior remains vague and allows the data to speak where possible; we do not translate high rater agreement into prior confidence.

-&lt;sup>23In plain English, $\hat{y}{ct}$ is the average ordinal rating for case ct, across the raters of the case, weighted by self-assessed coder confidence; $\bar{y}$ is the average $\hat{y}{ct}$ , across all cases.
-Therefore, $\bar{y}{ct}$ is the normalized weighted average rating for case ct. $\gamma_k^{\mu}$ .
-See Appendix A for the algorithm we use to compute empirical priors.
+23In plain English, \hat{y}{ct} is the average ordinal rating for case ct, across the raters of the case, weighted by self-assessed coder confidence; $\bar{\hat{y}}$ is the average \hat{y}{ct} , across all cases.
+Therefore, \bar{y}{ct} is the normalized weighted average rating for case ct.
+Note that rater confidence may vary across a single observation since we are no longer using changes in self-reported confidence to reduce the data.
+In these cases, we use a rater's day-weighted average confidence for the purpose of estimating the empirical prior.

-The empirically-informed prior means $(\bar{y}{ct})$ have two purposes, both related to coder attrition. the model to place cases relative to another in a reasonable way when the model lacks the necessary information (i.e. it lacks sufficient bridge and lateral coding) to situate a case relative to the rest of the cases.
+The empirically-informed prior means (\bar{y}{ct}) allow the model to place cases relative to another in a reasonable way when the model lacks the necessary information (i.e. it lacks sufficient bridge and lateral coding) to situate a case relative to the rest of the cases.
 One way to think about this prior is that we are assuming the distribution of values that a traditional expert survey would provide based on average coder ratings.
 We then allow the model to adjust these estimates where it has the information to do so.
 Another interpretation is that we start from a prior assumption of zero DIF, and allow the model to relax that assumption where the data clearly indicates violations.
 Of course, this approach will not identify or adjust for DIF where bridging information is sparse.
 This lack of DIF identification in certain cases is a weakness of the current analysis.
 Nonetheless, our approach represents a practical approach in light of data limitations and provides numerous advantages over simply reporting means and standard deviations.

 Figure 2 graphically illustrates the advantage of our approach, presenting different methods of modeling data from the Netherlands over the V-Dem coding period.
 Specifically, subfigure a) illustrates the raw mean and standard deviation of the coder data across time, with horizontal lines representing the different ordinal categories.
-Subfigure b) presents the output from a model with the traditional N(0, 1) prior, and subfigure c) a model with the $N(\bar{y}{ct}, 1)$ empirical prior; in these graphics, the horizontal lines represent the overall thresholds $(\gamma^{\mu})$ .
+Subfigure b) presents the output from a model with the traditional N(0, 1) prior, and subfigure c) a model with the $N(\bar{y}{ct}, 1)$ empirical prior; in these graphics, the horizontal lines represent the overall thresholds (γ^{μ}) .
 All models show essentially the same trends over time: relatively high scores both preceding and following the Nazi occupation, with relatively low scores during the Nazi occupation.
 However, inter-coder variance makes the mean and 95 percent confidence interval (CI) approach overly noisy: CIs from all periods substantially overlap.
 Moreover, the high variation during the period 1960-2012 is problematic from a substantive standpoint: while there may be debate about whether or not political killings were isolated or non-existent, most scholars would agree that political killings were definitely in one of these two categories during this time.